Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 • Business: $499.99/year; security scans every 30 minutes.
 This plan offers the fastest site-cleanup time.
 Perfect for websites with more traffic that need more frequent scans to catch any security threats quickly.

-Broadcasters can also opt for custom plans.
-These plans come with unlimited customer support and can be used for multiple sites.
+• Multi-site and Custom: Price available on request.
+Broadcasters can opt for a custom plan.
+These plans come with unlimited, dedicated customer support and can be used for multiple sites.
 However, you need to get in touch with their team for a quote.

 Top 4 Online Video Platforms with Integrated CDNs